 POTS and Gluten

 POTS occurs when there is dysfunction with the autonomic nervous system.
 This system controls all of the things that happen “automatically” in our body, like blood pressure, heart rate, and breathing.
 POTS is the most common form of dysautonomia/ autonomic disorders.
 Symptoms usually occur or worsen in the upright or standing position.
 We spend most of our lives upright, so you see how this can significantly impact someone’s life.
 Blood pressure can be low or high (more often low).
-Heart rate abnormalities are frequent, but may not be noticed by the patient.
+Heart rate abnormalities are frequent but may not be noticed by the patient.
 Symptoms may be mild, such as lightheadedness or fatigue, or so severe as to cause someone to lose consciousness.
 Symptoms often improve with hydration, age, and pregnancy.
-Women with POTS often say “pregnancy was the best I ever felt.”This may be due to the increase in blood volume that occurs in pregnancy; i.e. “the tank is more full.”
+Women with POTS often say, “pregnancy was the best I ever felt.”This may be due to the increase in blood volume that occurs in pregnancy, i.e., “the tank is more full.”

-People with POTS are commonly misdiagnosed with other conditions, such as chronic fatigue syndrome, fibromyalgia, anxiety or ADD.
+People with POTS are commonly misdiagnosed with other conditions, such as chronic fatigue syndrome, fibromyalgia, anxiety, or ADD.
 They appear outwardly normal and healthy and can experience years of frustration from medical professionals who attribute their symptoms to various maladies or psychological issues.

-To show you the significant effect POTS can have on someone’s life, I wanted to share some stories.
+To show you the significant effect POTS can have on someone’s life; I wanted to share some stories.
 These patients* of mine all had either celiac disease or gluten sensitivity.
 All were all eventually diagnosed with POTS.

-Adeline was so tired that at the age of 12 she didn’t have the energy to run around a baseball field during PE.
+Adeline was so tired that at the age of 12, she didn’t have the energy to run around a baseball field during PE.
 The fatigue was affecting her concentration, grades, and life.
 Getting to school was a struggle.
 Making it through, nearly impossible.
 Jace, 17, was experiencing dizziness and palpitations when he stood for more than a few minutes.
 His legs ached when he stood.
 Showers made his pain worse.
 Standing in line was intolerable.
-His legs turned a purplish color and he became exhausted when he stood.
+His legs turned a purplish color, and he became exhausted when he stood.
 He had to sit down frequently.
 Claire, 35, had headaches that didn’t respond to multiple treatments.
 Hot weather made them worse.
 Ruby, 37, suffered from constant brain fog.
-Her blood pressure “ran low”.
+Her blood pressure “ran low.”
 Her doctor told her this was “healthy.”
 She felt awful.
 Despite the wide range of ages and symptoms, these patients of mine* are connected by one common factor-POTS. *Names are changed for privacy.

 POTS is a challenging syndrome for both patients and clinicians.
 There are treatment centers at several major universities (see list below) dedicated to treating POTS and related autonomic (nervous system) disorders.
 There is a discussion amongst experts that POTS may be a common endpoint for a variety of illnesses.
 Thoughts are it may explain many cases of chronic fatigue syndrome.
 A recent research paper discusses the possibility of POTS being autoimmune in nature.
 If POTS is autoimmune, it may be more common in people with celiac disease, which is also an autoimmune disease.
-I am not suggesting that celiac disease or gluten sensitivity are the cause of all cases of POTS.
-They may be two of a number of possible reasons for it to occur.
+I am not suggesting that celiac disease or gluten sensitivity is the cause of all cases of POTS.
+They may be two of several possible reasons for it to occur.